-A French nun survived the Spanish flu and both world wars.
-Now she’s beaten covid-19 days before she turns 117.
+Nun who survived flu pandemic, both world wars and coronavirus celebrates 117th birthday with red wine

+In the weeks leading up to her 117th birthday, Sister André spent her days isolated in her room at the Sainte Catherine Labouré retirement home in the southern French city of Toulon.
+The nun was one of dozens of residents at the home who tested positive for the coronavirus.

+But on Tuesday, Sister André was declared recovered from the virus, a spokesman from her retirement home told Reuters, allowing her to hold on to her title as the oldest living European, according to Gerontology Research Group’s “World Supercentenarian Rankings List.”

 “We consider her to be cured.
-She is very calm and she is looking forward to celebrating her 117th birthday on Thursday,” spokesman David Tavella told Reuters.
+She is very calm and she is looking forward to celebrating her 117th birthday on Thursday,” Tavella told Reuters earlier this week.

 Ten others at the retirement home died of covid-19, Le Parisien reported, after 81 of the 88 residents tested positive in January.
 There have been more than 3.4 million cases in France and more than 80,000 deaths, according to The Washington Post’s covid tracker.